-The Probing Company is a Geoprobe Direct Push service company located in Atlanta, Georgia (GA).
-We conduct Geoprobe Direct Push work in Georgia, Alabama, Tennessee and other select states in the Eastern US.
+The Probing Company is a Geoprobe® Direct Push Drilling Service company located in Atlanta, Georgia.
+We conduct Geoprobe® Direct Push drilling in Georgia, Alabama, Tennessee, Mississippi, Florida, Louisiana, North Carolina and South Carolina.

 Open Tube Sampling